6 Sunday School Lessons Based on Dr. Seuss Books

 If you have enough adults, you can form more groups to cover more territory.
 Otherwise, stick together, and make sure groups take their bags to the trash container when they’re finished.
 When you return to your room, have kids wash up.
 Then eat your snack together, and thank God for his creation.

-Courtney Wilson is a children’s and family pastor in Vancouver, Washington.
+Courtney Wilson served as a children’s and family pastor.

 Looking for more lessons?
 Check out these ideas!